Hi! I’m Patrick Turbiville (he/they). I'm a Licensed Clinical Social Worker Supervisor and psychotherapist in private practice in Texas.

 Many people helped me along the way, but most of all, I am indebted to clients who have shared their lives with me, took the risk to be vulnerable, and showed me not only the value of human connection, but the value I have to offer the world.
 Thank you.

 Who knows what's next?
 The sky is the limit.
 Anything is possible.
 We have nothing to fear but fear itself.
 The world is our oyster?
 Regardless, there's some quality therapizing to do, and if you're reading this, I'm excited about the possibility of being on that journey with you.

 I look forward to the knowledge, wisdom, insight, connection, growth, fun, and sheer experience that life’s great wonders and challenges have to offer.
 Mostly, I look forward to sharing these experiences with others, and seeing what we can make out of them, especially if it's something we hadn't imagined before.

-- Patrick Turbiville is a Licensed Clinical Social Worker, husband, and father of two preciously quirky Chihuahuas, Dobie & Penny (R.I.P: Emmett & Hercules).
-In his spare time, he enjoys watching shows & movies, playing games on his phone, doing projects around the house, playing music, eating all the yummy food, and sleep... glorious sleep.
+- Patrick Turbiville is a Licensed Clinical Social Worker Supervisor, dedicated spousal unit, and dog-dad to Penny Panini, the precious and persnickety Chihuahua (R.I.P: Dobie, Emmett & Hercules).
+In his spare time, he enjoys watching shows & movies, playing games on his phone/tablet, doing projects around the house, playing music, eating all the yummy food, fighting the powers that be, and sleep... glorious sleep.